riturajshakti/super-easy-validator/README.md

 > **LIMITATIONS**: To know about the limitations of `decimalsize:<value>` , `decimalmin:<value>` and `decimalmax:<value>` , see the API section

-## 7. Regular Expression Limitations:
+## 7. Regular Expression Limitations

 If `string` validations has regex which itself has `|` , then it will fail for validation.
 You can't use pipe operator `|` for regular expressions when using string based validation rules.
 In those cases, use array based rules instead. e.g.